yonilerner/cs2-retakes-allocator/README.md

 - `RoundTypePercentages`: The frequency of each type of round.
 The values must add up to `100`.
 - `UsableWeapons`: The weapons that can be allocated.
 Any weapon removed from this list cannot be used.
+- `EnableNextRoundTypeVoting`: Whether to allow voting for the next round type via `!nextround`. `false` by default.
 - `AllowedWeaponSelectionTypes`: The types of weapon allocation that are allowed.
     - Choices:
         - `PlayerChoice` - Allow players to choose their preferences for the round type